weewx/weewx/docs_src/utilities/wee_import.md

 obs_type = weewx_unit_name
 ```

-Where `obs_type` is one of `temperature`, `pressure`, `rain` or `speed` and `weewx_unit_name` is the WeeWX unit name of the units used by that particular `obs_type` (refer to the [_Units_](../reference/units) for details of available WeeWX unit names).
+Where `obs_type` is one of `temperature`, `pressure`, `rain` or `speed` and `weewx_unit_name` is the WeeWX unit name of the units used by that particular `obs_type` (refer to the [_Units_](../../reference/units) for details of available WeeWX unit names).
 As WeatherCat supports a different suite of possible units only a subset of the available WeeWX unit names can be used for some settings.

 ## Importing from CSV files

 !!!
-Warning!
+Warning
     Running WeeWX during a `wee_import` session can lead to abnormal termination of the import.
 If WeeWX must remain running (e.g., so that live data is not lost) run the `wee_import` session on another machine or to a second database and merge the in-use and second database once the import is complete.

-`wee_import can import data from a single CSV file.
+`wee_import` can import data from a single CSV file.
 The CSV source file must be structured as follows:

 * The file must have a header row consisting of a comma separated list of field names.
 The field names can be any valid string as long as each field name is unique within the list.
 There is no requirement for the field names to be in any particular order as long as the same order is used for the observations on each row in the file.
 These field names will be mapped to WeeWX field names in the `[CSV]` section of the import configuration file.